HDH-bytes/HDH-bytes/README.md

-# Hi, I'm Hammad H.
+# 👋 Hey, I'm Hammad H.

 I'm a Software Engineering student at Western University with a strong interest in AI, software, and hardware systems.